Skip to content

 Answer: Jackie Joyner-Kersee (heptathlon and long jump) and Florence Griffith Joyner (100m and 200m).
 Jackie married Florence’s brother Al Joyner.
 Both women shattered records at the same Games.

-The family connection is the surprise.
-Two of the greatest female athletes of all time, competing at the same Olympics, both winning gold, both setting records.
+Two of the greatest female athletes ever, same Olympics, both winning gold, both setting records.
 And they were family.
+That connection is what nobody guesses.
 Flo-Jo’s 100m and 200m records from Seoul still stand today.

 80s World Events & History (53-59)

-The 80s ended with a wall coming down and a superpower coming apart.
-But the decade also saw nuclear disaster, space tragedy, and political shifts that still shape the world.
-LearnClash’s 80s history trivia questions test whether you know the details behind the headlines.
+A wall came down.
+A superpower started to come apart.
+And in between, the decade lived through nuclear disaster, a space tragedy, and political shifts that still shape the map today.
+These seven questions test whether you know the details behind the headlines, not just the headlines.
+LearnClash surfaces the dates and the timelines that most people get backwards.

 53. The Chernobyl nuclear reactor exploded on April 26, 1986.
 What did Soviet authorities initially do in response?
 (Easy)